bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### YAGNI - You really aren't going to need it

 It can be very exciting to follow the cutting edge of best practices, frameworks and implementation patterns.
-It's just that normally the queue of what's cool starts on one end with a great PR push and eventually comes out the other to fall into a trash bin.
+It's just that the queue of what's cool starts at one end with a great PR push and eventually comes out the other to fall into a trash bin.

 I'm not only going to be reductive with my computation but my tooling as well.